nicolasjafelle/Qachee/README.md

 Qachee
 ======

-Qachee is a generic cachee system to use specially for Android Apps.
+Qachee is a generic cache system to use specially for Android Apps.